wagiminator/CH32V003-GameConsole/README.md

 ![GameConsole_pacman_3.png](https://raw.githubusercontent.com/wagiminator/CH32V003-GameConsole/main/documentation/GameConsole_pacman_3.png)

 # Compiling and Uploading Firmware
-## Programming and Debugging Devices
+## Programming and Debugging Device
 To program the CH32V003 microcontroller, you will need a special programming device which utilizes the proprietary single-wire serial debug interface (SDI).
-The [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" in the name) is a suitable device for this purpose and can be purchased commercially for around $3.
+The [WCH-LinkE](http://www.wch-ic.com/products/WCH-Link.html) (pay attention to the "E" in the name) is a suitable device for this purpose and can be purchased commercially for around $4.
 This debugging tool is not only compatible with the CH32V003 but also with other WCH RISC-V and ARM-based microcontrollers.

 ![CH32V003_wch-linke.jpg](https://raw.githubusercontent.com/wagiminator/Development-Boards/main/CH32V003F4P6_DevBoard/documentation/CH32V003_wch-linke.jpg)

-As part of his [ch32v003fun](https://github.com/cnlohr/ch32v003fun) project, Charles Lohr has also developed open-source programmers/debuggers based on STM32F042 and ESP32S2.
-Furthermore, the schematic diagram of the WCH-LinkE based on the CH32V305F is available on the manufacturer's [website](https://www.wch.cn/products/WCH-Link.html), but the [firmware](https://github.com/openwch/ch32v003) can only be downloaded as a binary file.

 To upload the firmware, you need to ensure that the Game Console is switched off or the battery is removed.
 Then, you should make the following connections to the WCH-LinkE: